Dave-team/Knowledge-base/Principles.md

   - Embrace death.
 It's coming and you can't run from it.
 More generally, let go of what you can't control
   - It’s okay whatever the outcome is.
   - We don’t always get what we want, but sometimes what is happening is for the best.
 The sooner you can accept it as a reality, the sooner you can adapt to it.
+  - To accept: step back and look at previous bits of suffering I’ve had in my life.
+Write them down and ask what happened?

 Practical techniques for happiness:
 - Mindfullness: meditation, yoga, hobbies that create a state of relaxation
 - Expressing your feelings (with others, in therapy, in a journal, through art)
 - Spending time with happy people
+- Read great books
 - Smile more often
 - Get more sunlight
 - Working out
 - Reduce screen and social media time
+- It’s the news’ job to make you anxious and angry.
+But its underlying scientific, economic, education, and conflict trends are positive.
+Stay optimistic.
 - Just being very aware in every moment.
-If I catch myself judging somebody or being annoyed by something, I can stop myself and say, “What’s the positive interpretation of this?
+If I catch myself judging somebody or being annoyed by something, I can stop myself and say, “What’s the positive interpretation of this?"
+Even if you can’t come up with something positive, you can say, “Well, the Universe is going to teach me something now.
+Now I get to listen and learn.”
 - Making other people happy is probably a great way to guarantee personal happiness also.
 Help other get ahead first.
 Give and add value and don’t want/expect anything in return
+- Caught in a funk?
+Use meditation, music, and exercise to reset your mood.
+Then choose a new path to commit emotional energy for rest of day.
+- A personal metric: how much of the day is spent doing things out of obligation rather than out of interest?
+- Remove any should from your life.
+Doing something because you “should” basically means you don’t actually want to do it.
+It’s just making you miserable, so I’m trying to eliminate them

 ## Meaning of life
+Meaning to life is personal and the key is to be happy in the moment.
+I don’t think there is any end goal or purpose.
+I’m just living life as I want to.
+I’m literally just doing it moment to moment.

+Answer 2: There is no meaning to life.
+The reality is you’ve been dead for the history of the Universe, 10 billion years or more.
+You will be dead for the next 70 billion years or so, until the heat death of the Universe.
+Anything you do will fade.
+It will disappear,

-Meaning to life is personal and the key is to be happy in the moment We seem happiest when we’re socialising with other people, outside or doing something that seems meaningful to us such as excercising and volunteering (effective altruism, focus on wife/kids, solve problems to better the world and make life better for others, perform and learn about arts, study philosophy and spirituality, get to know your inner psyche).
+We seem happiest when we’re socialising with other people, outside or doing something that seems meaningful to us such as excercising and volunteering (effective altruism, focus on wife/kids, solve problems to better the world and make life better for others, perform and learn about arts, study philosophy and spirituality, get to know your inner psyche).
 Sometimes meaning of life comes from things are inherently worthless.
 Learn an instrument, buy a motorcycle, make a painting, become a scuba instructor, run a marathon, try drugs, move to another country, sit at a park/cafe and talk with people.
 Spice up and really experience life.

 Life is like a piece of music.
 The "point" of listening to it lies in the listening - not the getting to the end of the track.
 If you build and optimize your life around "getting to the end" - whatever that has meant for you, getting a degree, reaching a certain amount of wealth, a certain amount of success, a certain kind of partner, etc. - you will eventually find that there is no more "end" to get to.
 Well, the way out of this is really stupid - you just have to learn to enjoy the music instead of always looking forward to reaching the end of the track.